Information for Parents

 What is Lead?

-Lead is a natural metal found in the earth.
-Lead was used in gasoline until the 1980’s.
-Heavy traveled roads still contain lead from the cars and trucks.
-Lead-based paint was used in and on homes before 1978.
-The paint chips, peels or cracks releasing fine dust particles in the soil or in the home.
-There may be lead in the water pipes made from lead or soldered at the joints.
-Lead dust can get into your home and car if someone works in jobs such as construction, painting, battery production and car repairs.
-Hobbies can be a source of lead dust, such as making bullets, fishing sinkers, and stained glass.
+Lead can be found in older homes, drinking water, food, and consumer products.
+If your home was built before 1978, it may contain lead paint.
+As lead paint ages, it peels, cracks, and chips releasing nearly invisible dust that get into the soil and throughout the home.
+This lead dust is very dangerous to young children and pregnant women.
+In older homes there may be lead in the drinking water that comes from pipes and faucets that contain lead.
+Lead dust can be brought into the home or the car from family members that work in jobs with lead.
+These jobs include construction, remodeling, painting, battery production and car repairs.
+Hobbies can also be a source of lead, such as making bullets, fishing sinkers, and stained glass or decorating with antiques.
 Consumer products such as spices, pottery, antique dishes, make-up, toys and many other items can be the source of lead.
 To get more information on lead sources go to the Sources of Lead webpage.

 What is Childhood Lead Poisoning?

-Lead poisoning occurs when a child is exposed to lead dust from their environment that enters their bodies through their mouth from contaminated hands, snacks, or toys.
 Children under the age of six are at the greatest risk for lead poisoning due to their normal hand-to-mouth activity.
 These young children explore their world with their hands and mouths, putting them at high risk for lead poisoning.
-Often their toys, snacks and hands have lead dust on them.
-Children have been known to swallow paint chips or flakes.
-Many children are exposed to lead dust from house renovation projects that stir up lead dust that is not properly contained and cleaned up.
+The good news is that lead poisoning is entirely preventable.

 How can lead affect my child?